MaterSim/AtomisticSimulation/lectures/lec_06.md

-# Week 6: MD Analysis II: Transport Processes
+# 6 MD Analysis II: Transport Processes

 Transport properties describe how particles, energy, and momentum move within a system.
 In the lecture, we’ll discuss two key transport properties: diffusion (particle transport) and thermal conductivity (heat transport).
 We’ll again use argon gas as an example, but the methods are generalizable to other systems.